Cut the burden of government regulations

 - All 14 Departments with rules or requirements that impact businesses ‘Cut the Burden’ for businesses to comply each year, as measured by time saved or costs avoided

-- In FY17 costs avoided totaled at least $9 million and time saved totaled nearly 2.3 million hours* click here for more information on each department's project.
+- In FY17 costs avoided totaled at least $7.9 million and time saved totaled nearly 2.3 million hours* click here for more information on each department's project.

 - For example:

 - The Colorado Department of Agriculture (CDA) removed a dairy cattle vaccine requirement deemed no longer necessary, saving $1,490 per cattle producer

 - The Colorado Department of Transportation (CDOT) shortened proposal documents to 5 pages on select projects, saving small business engineering and consulting firms 120 hours per firm in paperwork

 |Status||Outcome Measure||Outcome Baseline (June 2015)||Actual (June 2016)||Actual (2017)||(Actual 2018)||Outcome Target||Target Date|